 If the child is new to the city and does not currently have a school place, parents can apply online.
 Alternatively, paper forms are available from any school or Customer Service Centre.
 If the child currently goes to school in Newcastle and parents want them to move schools, they must complete a paper application.
 Hard copies are available from the school.
 Parents will be advised of the outcome of their application in writing.

-Where there are places available but more applications than places, the published oversubscription criteria as set out in the admission arrangements for 2022-2023 will be applied.
-Parents are advised to read the admission arrangements carefully before making their application.
+Where there are places available but more applications than places, the published oversubscription criteria will be applied.

-If there are no places available, a request can be made that the child is added to the waiting list (please see the admission arrangement for more details).
+If there are no places available, a request can be made that the child is added to the waiting list (see above).